aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 7. Create and deploy the AWS IoT SiteWise Edge gateway to the Edge Device (see step 5 above), please use this URL for reference - https://docs.aws.amazon.com/iot-sitewise/latest/userguide/configure-gateway-ggv2.html.
 The Data processing pack is not required.

 8. Now you will need to create Models in the IoT SiteWise console, please see this URL for reference - https://docs.aws.amazon.com/iot-sitewise/latest/userguide/industrial-asset-models.html.
 The Amazonian Breweries project leverages the ISA-95 Equipment Model to define the plant hierarchy (Enterprise->Site->Area->Production Unit).
-To match up with the Amazonian Breweries OPC UA Server Plant Hierachy and Assets, here are the Asset Models and Measurememts you will need to create in IoT SiteWise:
+To match up with the Amazonian Breweries OPC UA Server Plant Hierachy and Assets, here are the Asset Models and Measurements you will need to create in IoT SiteWise:

     - Enterprise [Enterprise Model](./images/Enterprise_Model.jpg)
     - Site [Site Model](./images/Site_Model.jpg)